thoughtram/blog/_posts/2015-07-06-even-better-es5-code-for-angular-2.md

 {% endraw %}
 {% endhighlight %}

-As we can see, `Component()` and `View()` are pretty much the equivalent to `@Component` and `@View` decorators respectively.
-They take care of creating annotations on our component, while we pass `ComponentArgs` and `ViewArgs` to them accordingly.
+As we can see, `Component()` is pretty much the equivalent of `@Component` decorator.
+It takes care of creating annotations on our component, while we pass `ComponentArgs` to it accordingly.
 What about `Class()`?
 It's pretty obvious that `Class()` takes the constructor function of our component, but can it also extend other "classes" or consume prototype methods as we would like to create?

 Yeap, all that is possible let's quickly go through all possible properties of Angular's `Class()` method.